 With Reyna a part of one of the most talented attacks in European club soccer, his potential is as high as any player in the USMNT pool.
 He won the US Soccer Young Male Player of the Year award in 2020.

-2022: Subbed on against Mexico on Mar 24, Panama on Mar 27, and Costa Rica on Mar 30.
+Subbed on against Mexico on Mar 24, Panama on Mar 27, and Costa Rica on Mar 30.
 Started against Japan on Sep 23 and Saudi Arabia on Sep 27.
 Named to the World Cup squad on Nov 9, subbing on against England on Nov 25 and against the Netherlands on Dec 3.

 Started against Jamaica on Mar 25.
 Started and scored against Northern Ireland on Mar 28.
 Started against Switzerland on May 30.
 Started in the Nations League semifinal against Honduras on Jun 3.
 Started and scored in the final against Mexico on Jun 6.
 Subbed on against Costa Rica on Jun 9 and converted a penalty.
 Started against El Salvador on Sep 2 in Concacaf World Cup qualifying.